Automotive Technician Program

 - Certificate of Achievement in Automotive Electrical & Body Systems

 - Certificate of Achievement in Automotive Maintenance & Light Repair

-We also offer a Smog Check Training in order to take the California Smog Check Inspector licensing exam.
+We also offer a Smog Check Training for the California Smog Check Inspector licensing exam.

 Automotive technology is no longer ruled by sockets and screwdrivers.
 Computer diagnostics are now a mainstay of the automobile industry and they bring a new level of technical innovation in automotive maintenance and repair.
 SCC’s Automotive Technician program leads the industry with a dynamic curriculum in its new, state-of-the-art learning facility in Vallejo, making it a leader in training with hybrid, electric and clean diesel vehicles.
 The program also partners with leading car manufacturers to provide students the ability to work on the newest vehicles coming to market.